SamuelEarl/samuelearl/src/routes/blog/python/packages-and-init-file/+page.svelte.md

 Note that if you run a file as a standalone script, then any `__init__.py` files that are in the same package will NOT be executed.
 The `__init__.py` files are only executed when the package or a module within the package is imported into another file.

-_**Note:**_
+## Are `__init__.py` files required to create a package?

-_Much of the Python documentation states that an `__init__.py` file must be present in the package directory when creating a package.
+Much of the Python documentation states that an `__init__.py` file must be present in the package directory when creating a package.
 This was once true.
 It used to be that the very presence of `__init__.py` signified to Python that a package was being defined.
-The file could contain initialization code or even be empty, but it had to be present._
+The file could contain initialization code or even be empty, but it had to be present.

-_Starting with Python 3.3, Implicit Namespace Packages were introduced.
+Starting with Python 3.3, [Implicit Namespace Packages](https://peps.python.org/pep-0420/) were introduced.
 These allow for the creation of a package without any `__init__.py` file.
 Of course, it can still be present if package initialization is needed.
 But it is no longer required.
-Check out [What's a Python Namespace Package, and What's It For?](https://realpython.com/python-namespace-package/) to learn more._
+Check out [What's a Python Namespace Package, and What's It For?](https://realpython.com/python-namespace-package/) to learn more.

 ## Sources: